'The most important breeding site in the greater metro region' (researcher)

 The Rous Head Fairy Tern Sanctuary, established by Fremantle Ports at Rous Head, is an ongoing voluntary project on reclaimed land comprising design, construction and operation of a managed conservation area for a listed threatened bird species, the Australian Fairy Tern.

 The success of the conservation area is due to its location and design, based on advice from Australian conservation authorities and particularly the Western Australian Museum.
-The site was elevated and located with direct ocean access where Fairy Tern prey (bait fish) are abundant and close.
+The site was elevated and located with direct ocean access where Fairy Tern prey (bait fish) is abundant and close.

 Fremantle Ports engaged with the community and users of the port area to consider site design options and to garner community support for the site.
-Fremantle Community Men's Shed painted model replicas of the terns which were planted at the site to encourage prospecting terns to land.
+Fremantle Community Men's Shed painted model replicas of the terns that were planted at the site to encourage prospecting terns to land.
 Birdlife Australia contributed to the development of interpretive signage drawing on its national experience.

 Want to know more about Fairy Terns?
 See Fairy Tern information.